loklaan/is-async-func/readme.md

 For runtimes that support async/await, yes!

 For transpiled async/await, probably! :grimacing:
 The transpilation tests cover many different combinations of async declarations and babel transform presets, but the transpiled detection generally takes a hacky approach.
-Propbably definitely don't use this in hot code.
+Probably-definitely don't use this in hot code.

 ## License